ErikVeland/GlassCodeAcademy/docs/QUESTION_TEMPLATE.md

 ## Overview

-This template defines the standardized structure for all interview questions and assessments across the DotNetQuiz Academy platform, ensuring consistent evaluation, proper difficulty distribution, and comprehensive learning assessment.
+This template defines the standardized structure for all interview questions and assessments across the GlassCode Academy platform, ensuring consistent evaluation, proper difficulty distribution, and comprehensive learning assessment.

 ## JSON Schema Structure